tylerdiaz/cloud-cogs-client/README.md

 ## How do I work on this?

 For now, talk to Tyler.
 Once he gets tired of narrating, he'll update this section.

+## TODO

+[ ] Linking to a route requires the path to be typed by hand instead of decoding it from the type. (e.g LinkTo "/about" vs. LinkTo AboutRoute)